 - Get sold and slaughtered

-There is a big difference in how our beef is sourced now and in the past.
+There is a big difference in how our beef is sourced now and in the past and I hope that I can also answer the question where to buy grass fed meat online here.

 How cows digest their food